swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 In the "whole package" mode, every target is going to be updated to include new feature flag(s).
 This is supported by the same functionality as `swift package add-setting` command.

-If it's, for some reason, impossible to add the setting the diagnostic message would suggest what to add and where i.e. `...; please add '.enableUpcomingFeature("ExistentialAny")' to `MyTarget` target manually`.
+If it's, for some reason, impossible to add the setting the diagnostic message would suggest what to add and where i.e. `...; please add 'ExistentialAny' feature to `MyTarget` target manually`.

 #### Impact on Interface